astropy/astropy/docs/units/equivalencies.rst

 very handy.
 (Indeed, this double-sidedness underlies why radian went from `supplementary to derived unit <http://www.bipm.org/en/CGPM/db/20/8/>`__.)
 The function :func:`~astropy.units.equivalencies.dimensionless_angles`
-provides the required equivalency list that helps convert.
+provides the required equivalency list that helps convert between angles and dimensionless units.
 It is somewhat different from all others in that it allows an arbitrary change in the number of powers to which radian is raised (i.e., including zero and thus dimensionless).
 For instance, normally the following raise exceptions::